 private $service;

-public function __construct(Service $service) {
+public function __construct(Service $service) {$this->service = $service;

 }